Other Wildlife At Stanwick Lakes

-Kingfishers are regularly spotted during the day along the river banks whilst bats patrol at dusk and during the night.
-Otters have also been sighted, but you would be incredibly lucky to catch a glimpse of one due to their elusive behaviour.
+Bats patrol along the river and over lakes at dusk and during the night.
+Otters have also been sighted on quieter days, but you would be incredibly lucky to catch a glimpse of one due to their elusive behaviour.

-Dragonflies, damselflies and butterflies are a common sight in the spring and summer flying around the wildflower areas.
-Stanwick Lakes is recognised as one of the key areas within the county for the number of species of dragonfly and damselfly.
-The reedbeds are an important habitat for moths and over 150 species have been recorded.
+Dragonflies, damselflies and butterflies are a common sight in the spring and summer flying around meadows and flowering plants.
+Stanwick Lakes is recognised as one of the key areas within the county for the number of species of dragonfly and damselfly with a combined total of 18 different species having been recorded.
+The reedbeds are an important habitat for moths and over 150 species have been recorded on site.

 Dogs on Leads